Hi there, I hope this winter has treated you well! In this newsletter, I’ve included the following important updates about ChemQuiz.net:

 Site licenses for the ChemQuiz.net Dashboard

-Thank you to everyone who has purchased or renewed their site license for the ChemQuiz.net Dashboard for the 2024-2025 school year!
+Thank you again to everyone who has purchased or renewed their site license for the ChemQuiz.net Dashboard for the 2024-2025 school year!
 Site licenses help me pay for the web hosting and software I use to write the quizzes, and it keeps the website ad-free.

 With an active site license, you can: